kaushalbundel/flutter/Flutter Notes.md

   print(addResult +3.3);
   }
 ```
+- Since in dart we specify the type of variable, we can not add a float and an int number.
+If we try to do so dart will throw an error.
 String
-1. String is define as using "String" as a key word
+1. String is define as using "String" as a key word.
+Observe "S" is capital here.

 ## Dart as a object oriented language